-Table 11: Other Participant Barriers and Potential Partners to Assist in Overcoming Barriers
+Table 13: Other Participant Barriers and Potential Partners to Assist in OvercomingBarriers

-Examples of Barriers Participant's Challenge Potential Partners Physical Health Self-reported health issues or children's health issues may limit the ability to complete training programs and obtain/maintain employment.
-Local/county health center/department Substance Abuse Trauma inflicted by systemic oppression and racial and sexual discrimination, among other social challenges, can sometimes lead to mental health and substance abuse disorders.
+Examples of Barriers Participant's Challenge Potential Partners Physical Health Self-reported health issues or children's health issues may limit the ability to complete training programs and obtain/maintain employment. • Local/county health center/department Substance Abuse Trauma inflicted by systemic oppression and racial and sexual discrimination, among other social challenges, can sometimes lead to mental health and substance abuse disorders.
 Local behavioral health center Community mental health centers & organizations Mental Health Mental health conditions such as depression, anxiety, PTSD or others can make active participation in programming difficult due to limited energy, disruption of normal physical functioning, inability to concentrate, and more.
-Local behavioral health center & organizations Community mental health centers & organizations Domestic Violence Women and men who experienced food or housing insecurity in the past 12 months reported a significantly higher prevalence of rape, physical violence, or stalking by an intimate partner, compared to women and men who did not experience food or housing insecurity.
+Local behavioral health center & organizations Community mental health centers & organizations Domestic Violence Women and men who experienced food or housing insecurity in the past 12 months reported a significantly higher prevalence of rape, physical violence, or stalking by an intimate partner, compared to women and men who did not experience food or housing insecurity (Breiding, Chen, and Black, 2014).
 When domestic violence intersects with other barriers, participants may find it more difficult to complete training programs and obtain/maintain employment.
-Domestic violence service providers Department of Health & Human Services Housing Instability/Homelessness Some participants may face difficulties finding permanent and housing or are homeless.
-Public housing authorities Community action agency
+Domestic violence service providers Department of Health & Human Services Housing Instability/Homelessne ss Some participants may face difficulties finding permanent and housing or are homeless.
+Public housing authorities Community action agency Public Assistance (e.g., Temporary Assistance for Needy Families (TANF).
+Supplemental Nutrition Assistance Program (SNAP) Some participants may fear the reduction in cash and food assistance if work-related requirements are not coordinated with workforce development program, or some of them including their children may be experiencing hunger.
+Department of Health & Human Services Community action agency